Waseth/Learning-Javascript/README.md

  ### Day 4 - Code challenges(Code wars)

 - Here is a link to a collection of all the 25 challenges:https://www.codewars.com/collections/lesson-5-practice-challenges-number-fullstackroadmap
-- Check out my solution in the CodeWars 25 challenges folder
+- Check out my solutions in the CodeWars 25 challenges folder